7.6 Integer Optimization¶

 on a selected variable.

 Next, the example demonstrates how to set various useful parameters of the mixed-integer optimizer.
 See Sec.
-13.4 (The Optimizer for Mixed-integer Problems) for details.
+13.4 (The Optimizer for Mixed-Integer Problems) for details.

 // Set max solution time